michaelebrooker/stjohnstemp/content/_index.md

 > The shelter of the valley may give you peace, but you will feel alive in the wind of the mountain tops.

-I've been working in print publishing and then digital media most of my career.
-Up until the mid-1990s, I was a production editor on weekly trade and technical newspapers, and I also edited monthly magazines, from artificial intelligence to desktop publishing.
-In 1995 I set up a website for a weekly newspaper for electronic design engineers and was given the pointy-hat title of *Webmaster* - highly popular at the time.